 Malvertising is a method whereby users download malicious code by simply clicking at some advertisements on any website that is infected.
 In most cases, the websites are innocent.
 It is the cyber criminals who insert malicious advertisements on the websites without the knowledge of the latter.
 It is the work of advert companies to check out if an advertisement is malicious but given the number of advertisements they have to deal with, the malverts easily pass off as genuine ads.

 In other cases, the cyber criminals show clean ads for a period of time and then replace it with malverts so that the websites and advertisements do not suspect.
 They display the malverts for a while and remove it from the site after meeting their targets.
 All this is so fast that the website does not even know they were used as a tool for cybercrime.
 Malvertising is one of the fastest, increasing types of cybercrime.

 PUPs, commonly known as Potentially Unwanted Programs are less harmful but more annoying malware.
 It installs unwanted software in your system including search agents and toolbars.
 They include spyware, adware, as well as dialers.
-Bitcoin miner was one of the most commonly noticed PUPs in 2013.
+Bitcoin miner was one of the most commonly noticed PUPs at one point.

 The websites may or may not know that they have been compromised.
 Mostly, the cyber criminals use vulnerable software such as Java and Adobe Flash and Microsoft Silverlight to inject malicious codes as soon as a browser visits the infected website.
 The user does not even know that there is a download in progress.

 You might want to have a look at our article on Drive-By Downloads to learn how to protect yourself.

 Remote Administration Tools are used to carry out illegal activities.
 It can be used to control the computer using shell commands, steal files/data, send the location of the computer to a remote controlling device and more.